Northwest Passage - In the Footsteps of Franklin 17 days aboard Ultramarine

 Falklands Expert & GuideBorn in Chartres in the West Falklands, Jenny grew up on the family farm where her love for animals was nurtured by the25,000 sheep, horses and cows that lived alongside her.
 Forever a nature, conservation and wildlife enthusiast Jenny has travelled extensively throughout the Falkland Islands, visiting each and every wildlife island at least once, and even travelling around some by yacht.
 Read more >

-- Spectacular and varied Arctic scenery
+- Spectacular scenery and Arctic wildlife

 - Full board accommodation on board ship